jonitampan/cocokloggy/README.md

 # cocokloggy
-Create simple set alert with elasticsearch and python.
+Working with elasticsearch and python to create simple sets alert and notification.

+### Depedencies
+1. Elasticsearch DSL
+2. Advanced Python Scheduler (APScheduler)